 Genuinely investing in my self care was also a huge part of softening resentment.
 These are the steps I suggest with my clients as well.

-To summarize: ACCEPT the situation as it is, ACCEPT that you cannot change others but CAN change your response and how you view the situation.
+ACCEPT the situation as it is.
+Acceptance is so freeing and empowering.
+ACCEPT that you cannot change others but CAN change your response and how you view the situation.
 For example onne of the changes I made was setting boundaries about what I would no longer continue to ALLOW .
 I wouldn’t allow their behaviour to hurt me so I stepped back first then needed to step out.
 Once I felt empowered with stepping out, I forgave myself which opened up forgiveness and compassion for my husband.
 From there I focussed on releasing the past from it’s hold on me and looked ahead to the future and gratitude for how the letting go created deeper connection with my husband.
 We were unstoppable!

 However, I think the process would have been much easier and quicker if I had a stepfamily coach who could guide me through it.
 And that’s why I created a program to make that process smoother.
 Want to know more?
-Try out my journal prompts on releasing resentment here or check out the 10 week program over here
+Try out my journal prompts on releasing resentment here or check out the 10 week program by booking a complimentary discovery session here to see if this is a “hell yeah” kinda fit for you!